conan-io/conan-center-index/docs/preparing_recipes_for_conan2.md

     ...
 ```

-The reason is that before Conan 1.43 the
+The reason for this change is that in Conan versions previous to 1.43 the
-``cmake_target_name`` values were interpreted as a part of the names of the targets for
+``cmake_target_name`` values were not the final CMake target names.
+Those values were
-CMake and Conan added namespaces automatically to these target names.
+completed by Conan, adding namespaces automatically the final target names.
 After 1.43
-``cmake_target_name`` sets the **complete target name** that is added to the ``.cmake`` files
+``cmake_target_name`` sets the **complete target name** that is added to the ``.cmake``
-generated by Conan.
+files generated by Conan.
 Let's see an example:

 ```python
 class GdalConan(ConanFile):